minnukota381/CodSoft-Internship-Tasks/README.md

 - HTML5: Structured the user interface components.
 - CSS3: Styled the calculator layout to ensure clarity and usability.
 - JavaScript: Implemented the logic for performing arithmetic calculations and updating the display dynamically.
+- ReactJS: Utilized React components to build the user interface.

 ## Internship Experience